ashley0143/poke/CODE_OF_CONDUCT.md

 reporter of any incident.

 ## Additional Terms for poketube
-You may not remove or edit this file in a fork of the poketube project. if you forked the poketube project before the commit that added this file, you may add this file if you want to.
+You may not remove or edit this file in a fork of the poketube project. if you forked the poketube project before the commit that added this file, you are required to add this file to your fork - even if its a old fork.

+if you dont want to add this file to your fork, please contact us.

+you also cant use loopholes to get pass this, just cope tbh.

 ## Enforcement Guidelines